 Day 16: **Early Booking Offer**

-Reserve your spot on this incredible Kenya safari by Thanksgiving 2019 and we’ll treat you to an early arrival night.
+Reserve your spot on this incredible Kenya safari by Thanksgiving 2020 and we’ll treat you to an early arrival night in Nairobi!

-You are coming so far that we recommend you arrive early in Nairobi by the afternoon or evening a day early, July 25.
+You are coming so far that we recommend you arrive early in Nairobi by the afternoon or evening a day early, September 12.
 You are met at the airport by one of our local representatives and transferred to our hotel.
 You receive a quick briefing on the next day’s activities and then take time to rest and relax at the hotel.
 There are two restaurants, with indoor and outdoor seating in a safe and relaxing environment where you can refuel and be ready for your safari that kicks off tomorrow.
 Gather informally with others group members who have arrived early or simply join the full group the following day as we kick-start our amazing adventure.
+Accommodations at the Ole Sereni Hotel (B)

 Cost of the Journey